 83. Gran Parque Natural Topes de Collantes (Cuba) – a beautiful nature reserve park in the Escambrary Mountains in the central region of Cuba.
-The landscape features the hills covered by tropical rainforests from the north and agricultural areas from the south.
+The landscape features hills covered by tropical rainforests from the north and agricultural areas from the south.
 Moreover, we can find here a lot of caves, grottos, and canyons.
-This area is UNESCO listed and known also from the sugar plantation, especially in the southern part of the park (Valley of the Sugar Mills).
+This area is UNESCO listed and known also for the sugar plantation, especially in the southern part of the park (Valley of the Sugar Mills).
 This area can be considered for watching the 2038 annular solar eclipse, which will occur roughly at sunrise.
 If you will place yourself at one of the highest peaks in this region, you will see the beautiful panorama of the Escambrary Mountains combined with the rare ring of fire.

 84. Soufriere (Saint Lucia) – is a small ferry and cozy town in the eastern Caribbean Sea and western part of Saint Lucia island.
 The panoramic landscape of the town includes two characteristic steep mountains – the Pitons.
 The Pitons are volcanic plugs created by hardened magma within the vent of the active volcano.
 They are composed nicely in the local landscape.
-If you are planning to watch the 2038 annular solar eclipse there, the best place to chase the Sun with the Soufriere landscape will be somewhere towards the Anse Chastanet Beach.
+If you are planning to watch the 2038 annular solar eclipse there, the best place to chase the Sun with the Soufriere landscape will be somewhere towards Anse Chastanet Beach.
 The greatest eclipse will occur at 22° altitude.

 85. Tai National Park (Ivory Coast) – covers one of the last primary rainforests in Africa.
 It’s also the largest island of forest in Africa, remaining relatively intact.
-The diversity of flora and fauna decided about placing this park on the UNESCO World’s Heritage Site.
+The diversity of flora and fauna decided about placing this park on the UNESCO World Heritage Site.
 The park is almost totally forested.
-The path of 2038 annularity goes in the northern part of the area, which is drier than the southern part.
+The path of the 2038 annularity goes in the northern part of the area, which is drier than the southern part.
 The eclipse will occur in the afternoon at 47° altitude.

-86. Pendjari National Park (Benin) – known for its wildlife and its home to some of the last populations of big animals like African forest elephants, lions, hippopotami, or African buffaloes.
+86. Pendjari National Park (Benin) – is known for its wildlife and is home to some of the last populations of big animals like African forest elephants, lions, hippopotami, or African buffaloes.
 The part is a part of a large WAP complex extended between Togo, Burkina Faso, and Niger, which is a transboundary UNESCO complex.
 The typical landscape of the park is Savannah, occupied mostly by the deciduous wild syringa tree, which loses its leaves during the dry season.
 The area is also diversified by the cliffs belonging to Atakora Escarpment.
 It will be good to be nearby and try to capture these cliffs with the ring of fire shining at 33° altitude.

 87. W National Park (Benin/Burkina Faso/Niger) – this national park shared by three countries is also a part of the W-Arly-Pendjari complex but lies on the opposite side.
-The park protects the area along the Niger river meander, which is W-shaped, giving the name origin for this park.
+The park protects the area along the Niger river meander, which is W-shaped, giving the name origin of this park.
 The area is predominantly inhabited by humans and is known for large mammals like African buffalo, hippopotamus, African leopard, West African lion, and warthog.
 It’s a perfect destination for watching the setting annular ring of fire in 2038 in combination with some safari adventure.
 The greatest eclipse will occur at 32° altitude.

 88. Air and Tenere Natural Reserve (Niger) -this UNESCO-listed area protects the crossing of the Tenere Desert with the Air Mountains in the Saharian part of Niger.
 The Tenere Desert comprises a vast plain of sand.
 On the other hand, the Air Mountains are remnants of the peralkaline rock intrusions, giving them a dark appearance.
-They stand out in start relief as topographic heights being surrounded by vast sandy lowlands.
-The elevated areas of these mountains are distinguished as the greeny lands amidst dry plain because rainfalls are slightly higher here.
+They stand out in start relief as topographic heights are surrounded by vast sandy lowlands.
+The elevated areas of these mountains are distinguished as the greeny lands amidst a dry plains because rainfalls are slightly higher here.
 The place seems to be very good for admiring the 2038 annular solar eclipse in the late afternoon at 21° altitude.
 The deep partial eclipse as a thin solar crescent will repeat barely a half year later when annularity will miss this area from the northeast.

-89. Lakes of Ounianga (Chad) – the UNESCO-listed complex of 18 lakes straddling between the mountains of West Tibesti and Ennedi East.
+89. Lakes of Ounianga (Chad) – the UNESCO-listed complex of 18 lakes straddling the mountains of West Tibesti and Ennedi East.
 Despite the hyperarid desert conditions, the lakes exist.
-The reason behind it is the underground layer of water being a primary supplier for these lakes.
+The reason behind it is the underground layer of water is a primary supplier for these lakes.
 They are also the remnant of a much wetter climate, which featured this region in ancient times.
 Because the underground water supply is quite irregular, they vary in chemical features.
 Some of them are salt, but other ones are more life-friendly.
 The area can be considered also for watching the 2038 annular solar eclipse in the late afternoon at 10° altitude.

 XVIII.
 ANNULAR SOLAR ECLIPSE OF JULY 2, 2038